albertoavera/albertoavera.github.io/README.md

 Please refer to the links provided below to see my latest projects and research. **Please be aware at this time there is more to be added shortly**

 ### Hobbies
-Running, watching live sports, billiards, and spending time with his dogs.
+Running, watching live sports, billiards, and spending time with my dogs.

 ### Education
 B.S.
 Finance, M.S.
 Sports Technology, MBA Analytics